Middle school (grades 6-8) · Rapid City, SD

 What is the racial and ethnic makeup of South Middle School - 36?

-The largest demographic group at South Middle School - 36 is White at 45.3%.
-The school serves a diverse student body in Rapid City, SD.
+The largest demographic group at South Middle School - 36 is White at 45.3% of enrollment, in Rapid City, SD.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 69.9/100.

 What is the Resource Investment Index for South Middle School - 36?

-South Middle School - 36 has a Resource Investment Index of 24/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+South Middle School - 36 has a Resource Investment Index of 23/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page